jigglycrumb/space-bacon/README.md

 All tiny game featuring my cat.

-I made to learn the Godot Game Engine.
+I made it to learn the Godot Game Engine.